-Namtso Lake, one of the holy lake in Tibet is an ideal place to take a spiritual journey.
+Namtso Lake, one of the top three holy lakes in Tibet, is an ideal place to take a spiritual journey.

 General Info of Namtso Lake

 Namtso Lake located in the northwest of Lhasa, which is the highest saltwater lake in the world with an altitude of 4,718 meters above sea level.
-Surrounded by snow-capped mountains and thousands of acres of open grasslands, Namtso Lake is a favored pasture for local nomads with their yak herds.
+Surrounded by snow-capped mountains and thousands of acres of open grasslands, Namtso Lake is a favored pasture for local nomads and the desired travel destination for tourists.

 Take a Spiritual Trip to Namtso Lake